 Chocolate Chip Cookie dough

-Chocolate is an important part of chocolate chip cookie dough.
-And as a dairy free person, buying chocolate becomes a bit more tricky.
+Chocolate is an important part of dairy free edible cookie dough.
+And on a dairy free diet, buying chocolate becomes a bit more tricky.
 I hope you can find a brand that is suitable to your taste and dietary needs.
 So that you can enjoy it in this treat and in all your future baking adventures.

 The contents of this blog are for your educational purposes only and are not intended to offer up any personal medical advice.
 You should seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition or in relation to nutritional advice.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this blog.